⫸ Introduction to Global Warming

 ⫸ Prevention Of Global Warming

-Undoubtedly, the earth is warming up at a steady pace and the reasons for this have been discussed previously in the article.
+- Undoubtedly, the earth is warming steadily, and the reasons for this have been discussed previously in the article.
 Is there, however, a solution to this problem?
 Yes!
 Yes, there is…

 ⫸ Global Warming And Climate Change

-A long-term change in the usual weather patterns in the local, regional, and global climates is referred to as climate change.
+- Climate change refers to a long-term change in the usual weather patterns in local, regional, and global climates.
 These changes have a huge impact on different things.

-Climate change has had a significant impact on practically everything due to the greenhouse effect and other factors stated above.
+- Climate change has significantly impacted practically everything due to the greenhouse effect and other factors stated above.

 Global land and ocean temperature increases; rising sea levels; ice loss at Earth’s poles and in mountain glaciers; frequency changes in extreme weather such as hurricanes, increased temperatures, forest fires, dry spells, floods, and rainfall; and cloud and vegetation cover changes, to name a few, are all evidence of climate change key indicators.